yeetengang/Robotics-HomeServiceRobot/README.md

 3. view_navigation.launch to observe map in Rviz.

 Press the 2D Nav Goal button in Rviz and click on map to select goal for robot to navigate.
-With the supports of AMCL package, it implement Adaptive Monte Carlo Localization approach, which uses particle filter for tracking pose of the robot with respect to the known map provided.

 ## Navigation Goal Node
-Autonomously navigate robot to pick-up zone and drop-off zone.
+Autonomously navigate robot to pick-up zone and drop-off zone. pick_objects.cpp include function to navigate robot from starting location to pick-up location.
+Once robot reached pick-up location, it stay there for 5 seconds and then proceed to move to drop-off location.
+With the support of AMCL package, robot is able to track its position in the known map provided.
+Therefore, robot is able to plan the path to reach its destination (pick-up/drop-off location), while avoiding obstacles and walls of the environment.
 ```
 $ ./pick_objects.sh
 ```